cryostatio/cryostat-legacy/COMMANDS.md

     ###### synopsis
     Searches for event types that can be produced by the specified target JVM where the event name, category, label, etc. matches the given query (`foo`).
-    This is useful for preparing event options strings.
     ###### see also
     * [`start`](#start)
     * [`dump`](#dump)